Patterns of Prejudice

-Patterns of Prejudice is a peer-reviewed academic journal dedicated to the study of historical and contemporary intolerance and social exclusion.
-Published by Taylor & Francis, the articles are selected via a double-blind method, and publications are issued five times a year.
+Patterns of Prejudice is a peer-reviewed, multidisciplinary academic journal dedicated to the study of historical and contemporary discrimination, intolerance, and social exclusion.
+Published by Taylor & Francis on behalf of the Parkes Institute for the Study of Jewish/non-Jewish Relations at the University of Southampton, the articles are selected via a double-blind method, and publications are issued five times a year.
 The journal was founded in 1967 to study "racial and religious prejudice" throughout the world and report on contemporary political events.